• Blog

 [Free seating assignment on the Shuttle Tebrau.]

-As if getting three trains wasn’t complicated enough, Woodlands is not connected to a metro station.
-I walked to the nearest station at Marsiling MRT Station, which is 1.5 km/22 minutes away (according to Google Maps).
+Woodlands is not connected to a metro station, so this is still not a smooth travel experience to get from KL to Singapore.
+The nearest MRT station is Marsiling, which is 1.5 km/22 minutes away (according to Google Maps).
 You are then looking at another hour of travel time on the MRT to get to Central Singapore.

 James from Nomadic Notes on the Shuttle Tebrau from JB to Woodlands